dclements9/project-ouroboros/README.md

     3. Enter the YouTube link into the input field
     4. Press the button and Fire Away!

-    Note: If you've previously visited this site and entered a YouTube video, the persistent cookie (If still present) will remember your previous 'Loop'.
+    Note: If you've previously visited this site and entered a YouTube video, the Local Storage entry will remember your previous 'Loop'.

 ## Live Demo
     https://www.project-ouroboros.com/